Naturally Antibacterial Bamboo: The Best Kitchen Cutting Board

 A wooden kitchen cutting board is my #1 choice for antibacterial cutting board properties.

-The only downfall of bamboo or another wood is that you must handwash it, drying it thoroughly after washing and it is beneficial to apply a thin coat of beeswax on occasion if drying occurs.
-It is also a little pricey but the lifespan well makes up for the cost if well cared for.
+The only downfall of bamboo or another wood is that it is slightly more high maintenance: you must handwash it, drying it thoroughly after washing, and it is beneficial to apply a thin coat of wax or wood moisturizer on occasion to prevent drying.
+It is also a little pricier in some cases, but the lifespan well makes up for the cost if it's well cared for.

 For the record, the same can be said of all wooden utensils and kitchenware!
 Natural wood is the way to go!